yashV131/Midnight-Shift/README.md

 # TamuHack2026
 Tamu hack 2026
 <br>Auto lock if user walks away. (works with front and side profile, buffer 10 s)
 <br>Track user eye on screen for productivity.
+(If user looks away for 10 seconds or more, it is not considered productive time)
 <br>Check user posture.
 <br>Use face recognition to see if user is in front of screen.
 <br>drowsiness alert (mabye!!!)